Blade (1998 film): Plot

 In 1967, a pregnant woman is attacked by a vampire, causing her to go into premature labor.
 Doctors are able to save her baby, but the woman dies.

-Thirty years later, the child has become the vampire hunter, Blade, who is a human-vampire hybrid that possesses the supernatural abilities of the vampires without any of their weaknesses, except for the requirement to consume human blood.
+Thirty years later, the child has become the vampire hunter Blade, who is known as the daywalker, a human-vampire hybrid that possesses the supernatural abilities of the vampires without any of their weaknesses, except for the requirement to consume human blood.
 Blade raids a rave club owned by the vampire Deacon Frost.
 Police take one of the vampires to the hospital, where he kills Dr. Curtis Webb and feeds on hematologist Karen Jenson, and escapes.
 Blade takes Karen to a safe house where she is treated by his old friend Abraham Whistler.
 Whistler explains that he and Blade have been waging a secret war against vampires using weapons based on their elemental weaknesses, such as sunlight, silver, and garlic.
 As Karen is now "marked" by the bite of a vampire, both he and Blade tell her to leave the city.

 At a meeting of the council of pure-blood vampire elders, Frost, the leader of a faction of younger vampires, is rebuked for trying to incite war between vampires and humans.
 As Frost and his kind are not natural-born vampires, they are considered socially inferior.
 Meanwhile, returning to her apartment, Karen is attacked by police officer Krieger, who is a familiar, a human loyal to vampires.
-Blade subdues Krieger and uses information from him to locate an archive that contains pages from the "vampire bible".
+Blade subdues Krieger and uses information from him to locate an archive that contains pages from the "vampire bible."

 Krieger informs Frost of what happened, and Frost kills Krieger.
-Frost also has one of the elders executed and strips the others of their authority, in response to the earlier disrespect shown him at the council of vampires.
-Meanwhile Blade comes upon Pearl, a morbidly obese vampire, and tortures him with a UV light into revealing that Deacon wants to command a ritual where he would use 12 pure-blood vampires to awaken the "blood god" La Magra; and Blade's blood is the key.
+Frost also has one of the elders executed and strips the others of their authority, in response to the earlier disrespect shown to him at the council of vampires.
+Meanwhile, Blade comes upon Pearl, a morbidly obese vampire, and tortures him with a UV light into revealing that Frost wants to command a ritual where he would use 12 pure-blood vampires to awaken the "blood god" La Magra, and Blade's blood is the key.